 Through the centuries, blockades to enfranchisement have been both erected and demolished

-In our earliest history, the right to vote was denied to every person in America with the exception of white, landowning men.
-Over the course of time, voting requirements and restrictions have been an ever-evolving issue.
-As each state was formed, their individual Constitutions were written and amended to continue the denial of rights, recognize the right but with restrictive conditions, or remove restrictions previously placed.
-In 2015, we celebrated the 50th anniversary of the Voting Rights Act which stated that the right to vote could not be denied because of a person’s race.
+In our earliest history, the right to vote was denied to every person in America except white, landowning men.
+Over time, voting requirements and restrictions have been an ever-evolving issue.
+As each state was formed, its individual Constitution was written and amended to continue the denial of rights, recognize the right but with restrictive conditions, or remove restrictions previously placed.
+In 2015, we celebrated the 50th anniversary of the Voting Rights Act, which stated that the right to vote could not be denied because of a person’s race.
 In 2020 we will celebrate the 100th anniversary of the 19th Amendment, which granted women’s suffrage.

 Today there are 231 bills related to the issue of voting pending across 31 states.
-There are bills that address automatic voter registration, voter identification, absentee/early voting, and voting rights restoration.
+Some bills address automatic voter registration, identification, absentee/early voting, and restoration of voting rights.

-However, there are 24 bills that seek to make access to voting more restrictive than it already is.
+However, 24 bills seek to make access to voting more restrictive than it already is.
 Blocking access to the polls is nothing new.
 The fervor with which it is currently happening should alarm us all.

 In times when democracy appears to be a punching bag, it is up to us to come out fighting by letting our local, state, and national officials know where we stand.